peterhinch/micropython-async/FASTPOLL.md

         yield
 ```

-A hardware interrupt handler sets the ``isr_has_run`` flag.
+Assume a hardware interrupt handler sets the ``isr_has_run`` flag.

 Assume we have ten instances of ``foo()`` and one instance of ``handle_isr()``.
 When ``handle_isr()`` issues ``yield``, its execution will pause for 40ms while
 each instance of ``foo()`` is scheduled and performs one iteration.
-It may be
+This may be
-necessary to poll the flag at a rate high enough to avoid overruns.
+unacceptable: it may be necessary to poll the flag at a rate high enough to
+avoid overruns.

 This version provides a mechanism for reducing this latency by enabling the
 ``foo()`` instances to yield in a low priority manner.
 In the case where all